- November 14, 2017

 You can see with the blue lines the high and low of the mother bar defined which can also be considered a trading range.
 There are multiple candles inside of the mother bar but we do get a poke below the low of the mother bar.

 Is that a concern?
 No. It is a natural evolution of price and does not discount the impact a break of the mother bar can have.
-In fact, that type of price action adds to the probability of an upside break and a probability of a break that will last.
+That type of price action adds to the probability of an upside break and the probability of a break that will last.

 Price holding above on the break above the mother bar high is still a sign of the bulls in power, especially after seeing the sharp push in and close back outside the breakout level.